 Submissions will be accepted through an online interface beginning August 2021 & must be received through the online submission site by October 20, 2021.

 The final submission upload must contain the following:

 Course proposal (three pages)—The course proposal should consist of a title, course description, a list of selected readings or other sources, and a work plan for course development and implementation.
 Proposed courses must be new, or significantly reconfigured if already taught.
 Please make proposed revisions clear, if the latter.

 Faculty bio—If multiple faculty are involved, include all (entire bio submission not to exceed two pages).

 Letter of support from the head administrator of the architecture program (one page).

-All materials should be submitted in PDF format, with no more than six pages total.
+All materials should be submitted in PDF format, with no more than six (8.5” x 11”) pages total.

 The Course Development Prize is open to faculty at all ACSA member schools.
 Faculty from Columbia University are not eligible.
-Courses that have previously been recognized in the Course Development Prize, will not be considered.
-Courses submitted, but not selected are encouraged to resubmit; however please make note of significant changes to the course proposal.
+Courses that have been previously recognized for the Course Development Prize will not be considered.
+Courses submitted but not selected are encouraged to resubmit; however please make note of significant changes to the course proposal.